nelerynay/Native-Intel-Wi-Fi-on-macOS-Tahoe-HACKINTOSH-/Guide/GUIDE.NativeIntel.md

 - SIP disabled on NVRAM

 # DISCLAIMER
-The Wi-Fi patch script is using Chinese Language, in order to run the script properly **please make sure you have translator**
+The Wi-Fi patch script is using Chinese Language, in order to run the script properly **please make sure you have a translator**

 other way, it might not work properly and can resulting kernel panic